-NIBC Holding allocates EC to all its business activities in the form of limits set by the ALCO and calculates the amount of EC usage of each business based on the risk of its activities:
+NIBC allocates EC to all its business activities in the form of limits set by the ALCO and calculates the amount of EC usage of each business based on the risk of its activities:

-- For the Corporate Loan portfolio, NIBC Holding calculates EC usage by means of a credit risk approach largely based upon the CRR regulatory capital formula and an add-on for concentration risk; - For the Debt Investments and Trading portfolios, the Residential Mortgage portfolio and the interest rate mismatch position, NIBC Holding uses a market risk approach to determine EC usage.
-EC usage for these portfolios is calculated using VaR, calculated with four years of historical data and scaled to a one-year horizon: and - For the Investment Ioans, NIBC Holding calculates EC usage by applying a credit approach based upon the CRR regulatory capital formula.
-NIBC Holding uses fixed percentages for the equity investments.
+For the Corporate Loan portfolio, NIBC calculates EC usage by means of a credit risk approach largely based upon the CRR regulatory capital formula and an add-on for concentration risk;

+- mismatch position, NIBC uses a market risk approach to determine EC usage.
+EC usage for these portfolios is calculated using VaR, calculated with four years of historical data and scaled to a one-year horizon; and - For the Investment Ioans, NIBC calculates EC usage by applying a credit approach based upon the CRR regulatory capital formula.
+NIBC uses fixed percentages for the equity investments.